Brent Cross: Towards the present day

 The 1995 Refurbishment

-In 1995, a £40 million pound refurbishment was motioned for the Brent Cross Shopping Centre.
+In 1995 a £40 million refurbishment was motioned for the Brent Cross Shopping Centre.
 The mall was to be entirely redesigned in order to improve customer flow, a result of the centre’s unprecedented popularity.
 An entirely new mall was to be created, 8 new elevators and two new glass lifts were instigated to alleviate congestion.

 John Lewis Brent Cross and Waitrose Brent Cross embraced the refurbishments whole-heartedly.
 The department store added a brand new The Place To Eat restaurant, replacing the wine bar.
-Waitrose was the lucky owner of a brand spanking new expansion.
-Both the shopping centre and the two shops were now ready to face the twenty-first century.
+Waitrose was the lucky owner of a brand new expansion.
+Both the shopping centre and the two shops were now ready to face the 21st century.

 25 years young

 At this point, the shopping centre in general was becoming increasingly well known for its fashion.
 In order to compete with its retail competitors, John Lewis Brent Cross confirmed a £5 million refurbishment project with a focus on the fashion department, store lighting and store ceilings.
 These were the first works to be undertaken since the branch opened in 1976, and were completed by October 2002.
 In 2006, the second wave of such works was confirmed.
-Project Pearl aimed to raise Brent Cross standard to the highest brinks of modernity.
-By October 2006, these latest refurbishments were completed.
+Project Pearl aimed to raise Brent Cross standards to the highest brinks of modernity.
+By October 2006 these latest refurbishments were completed.